JSBmanD/docs/pages/viral/content-sharing.md

 The [Analytics page](https://dashboard.branch.io/content) on the Branch dashboard allows you to see data on content your users are sharing, and which pieces of content are the most popular.
 You can also use the dashboard's [Live View page](https://dashboard.branch.io/liveview/links) to see links and link clicks in real time.

-!!! tip "Measure influencers"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Measure influencers",
-    The [Influencers page](https://dashboard.branch.io/referrals/analytics) on the dashboard will show you who is driving the most new signups.
+  "body": "The [Influencers page](https://dashboard.branch.io/referrals/analytics) on the dashboard will show you who is driving the most new signups."
+}
+[/block]

 ## Advanced